mathieucaroff/constructor/README.md

 Your basic factorization program, with 3 display format:

 - Repeating primes as many times as they appear
-- Using the double-star power (`**`) to present exponents
+- Using the double-star power (`**`) to represent exponents
-- Using formatting to present the exponents
+- Using formatting to represent the exponents

 For example, `8943411348` gives the following three outputs: